lati111/laravel_datatables/readme.md

 In this example, the url `https://site.test/users/[user_id]/data` would become `https://site.test/users/42/data`

+#### Adding new (empty) items to the datalist
+Each datalist by default supports the adding of new, empty items in case that is something you want.
+Examples of usecases like this is adding an empty row in the datatable form, or a fillable card in a cardlist.
+To add a new row to your item, you simply need to call the `addNewItem()` method on your dataprovider and it should be automatically added, creating it's item through `createNewItem()`.
+If you would like to add defaults for certain fields, you can do so by passing an associative array to the `newItemData` property, in the same format as your data would be during loading.
+If the `data-identifier-key` property is set, the value of the `data-new-item-identifier` attribute will be used in place of the identifier.
+By default the value of `data-new-item-identifier` is `new_data_item`.

 #### Using filtering
 The dataproviders also contain a dynamic filtering system, and support for that has been built into the receivers as well.
 You may add your own filters by implementing them through `getFilters()`.
 By default the option for filter checkboxes is also built in.
 If a checkbox has the `{dataproviderID}-filter-checkbox` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
 The `name` attribute must match the name of the filter you want to use.
 To declare what should be filtered on, you can add the following attributes:
 - `data-checked-operator`: The operator to pass to the filter when this element is checked, as declared in the filter.